MichaelCurrin/auto-commit-msg/README.md

 # Auto Commit Message ⚙️🧙‍♂️ ✉️
-> Automagically generate a commit message - based on which files changed and how they changed
+> VS Code extension to write commit messages for you

 <!-- Badges generated with https://michaelcurrin.github.io/badge-generator/#/ -->